tensor-foundation/escrow/clients/js/CONTRIBUTING.md

 # Contributing to the JavaScript client

-This is a quick guide to help you contribute to the JavaScript client of Margin.
+This is a quick guide to help you contribute to the JavaScript client of Tensor Escrow.

 ## Getting started